lyhourlay1/Quickly-healthy/README.md

 # Background and Overview

-Quickly Healthy is a minimal viable product that serves as a proof of concept for application development, software engineering, and the user experience.
-These challenges are expressed in the following ideals:
+Quickly Healthy is a healthcare directory for the San Francisco Bay Area.
+This application provides you with local healthcare providers along with peace of mind that your health insurance will be covered.
+You'll have access to their geolocation for easy access.

 <img src="https://github.com/lyhourlay1/Quickly-healthy/wiki/images/walkthrough.gif" alt="walkthrough">